‘Dance Moms’ Abby Lee Miller Disses Maddie Ziegler On Instagram – Fans Retaliate

 Abby Lee’s Latest Dig At Maddie

-A few days ago, Dance Moms‘ Abby Lee gave a shout out to male dancer Mackenzie Sol via her Instagram account.
+A few days ago, Dance Moms‘ Abby Lee gave a shout-out to male dancer Mackenzie Sol via her Instagram account.
 Abby Lee shared a pic of Mackenzie and captioned it, “MY FAVORITE STUDENT from the ALDC Studio is headed back to the UK.”
 Notice the Dance Moms diva used all caps to describe him.

 Perhaps Abby Lee is stinging from Maddie Ziegler ditching Dance Moms and moving on to bigger things.
 Maddie was the first teen judge on So You Think You Can Dance and just wrapped a major tour with her new favorite Sia.
 It’s clear Maddie has soared well beyond her Dance Moms roots and found greater success.